“A good plan executed right now is far better than a perfect plan next week.” - George S. Patton

 “You are What You Do, Not What You Say You’ll Do” C.G.
 Jung.

-It’s time to do.
-This proven SMACCC framework is used by SEAL operatives and FBI investigators for proven success and it will work for you.
+It’s time to do it.
+This proven SMACCC framework is used by SEAL operatives and FBI investigators for proven success, and it will work for you.
 Stop waiting for perfect and start SMACCC now.
 It will save your business.

 Photo Credit: iStock by Getty Images